 sitemap.xml

-sitemap.xml (or a sitemap index pointing to child sitemaps) lists URLs you want crawled, with optional <lastmod>, <changefreq>, and <priority>.
-Google uses it as a discovery hint — not a guarantee of indexing, but a strong signal for crawl prioritisation and freshness.
+sitemap.xml (or a sitemap index pointing to child sitemaps) lists canonical URLs you want search engines to discover, with optional metadata such as <lastmod>.
+It is a hint, not a guarantee of crawling, indexing, priority, or freshness treatment.

 A healthy sitemap: